 - a.
-For the duration of any examination, routine test, blood sampling, veterinary treatment;

-- b.
-While they are being fed;

-- c.
-For the purpose of marking, washing, or weighing;

-- d.
-While facilities are being cleaned;
+For the duration of any examination, routine test, blood sampling, veterinary treatment; - b.
+While they are being fed; - c.
+For the purpose of marking, washing, or weighing; - d.
+While facilities are being cleaned:

 - e.
 During artificial insemination;

 - f.
+Awaiting entry into the milking parlor

+- g.
+In the milking parlor; or

+- h.
 Awaiting loading for transportation.